The 8 Most Important Sentence Structures in German in 8 Minutes

 erstens, zweitens, drittens, allerdings, also, andererseits, anschließend, außerdem, dadurch, dafür, dagegen, damit, danach, dann, darauf, darum, davor, dazu, deshalb, deswegen, einerseits, folglich, inzwischen, jedoch, schließlich, seit(dem), später, trotzdem, vorher,..

 Here you are returning to the basics.
-Verb is in second position.
+The verb is in the second position.
 Life can be so simple sometimes.

 Darum ist Deutsch gar nicht so schwer, wie manche glauben.
 This is why German is not as hard, as some believe.